tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added the recent contacts list.

 ## IM SDK 2.5 2016-12-16
-- Optimized the TIMOfflinePushInfo object structure.
+- Optimized the `TIMOfflinePushInfo` object structure.
 - Fixed audio and file download failures in iOS 9.1.
 - Optimized network operations.
 - Fixed some bugs.

 ## IM SDK 2.4.1 2016-11-24

-- Fixed the bug where TIMGroupAssistant exceptionally pulls the group profile after entering an audio-video chat room.
+- Fixed the bug where `TIMGroupAssistant` exceptionally pulls the group profile after entering an audio-video group.
 - Fixed the bug where disabling console print failed.
 - Fixed the issue where various listeners became invalid when logout is called before login after initialization.

 ## IM SDK 2.4 2016-11-09
 - Full compatible with the ATS mode.
-- Message forwarding feature: the copyFrom API forwards image and file messages by copying images and files without downloading them.
+- Message forwarding feature: the `copyFrom` API forwards image and file messages by copying images and files without downloading them.
-- The number of members in an audio-video chat room is dynamically updated.
-TIMGroupEventListener returns the current number of group members.
+- The number of members in an audio-video group is dynamically updated. `TIMGroupEventListener` returns the current number of group members.
-- Message filtering can be customized for audio-video chat rooms.
+- Message filtering can be customized for audio-video groups.
-- TIMOfflinePushInfo properties support push notification settings of Mi and Huawei mobile phones.
+- `TIMOfflinePushInfo` properties support push notification settings of Mi and Huawei mobile phones.
 - Optimized the process of pulling group roaming messages.
 - Optimized the processes of uploading and downloading audio, files, and short videos.
-- Throwing onNewMessage when pulling the recent contacts list can be disallowed.
+- Throwing `onNewMessage` when pulling the recent contacts list can be disallowed.

 ## IM SDK 2.3 2016-9-13
 - Supported push notifications to multiple apps with one appid.
-- Added setOfflinePushToken with callback to the Android version.
+- Added `setOfflinePushToken` with callback to the Android version.
 - Optimized the message deletion logic to automatically filter messages in the DELETED state when messages were pulled.
 - iOS: moved database files from subdirectory Library/Caches/ to subdirectory Document/ to prevent them being cleared by the system.
 - Multiple TIMMessageListeners can be added and deleted in iOS versions.